skellco/SBBTD/README.md

 Code for the Half Field Offense task (src/cpp/players) is derived from earlier work by Peter Stone and Shivaram Kalyanakrishnan, now published here: https://www.cs.utexas.edu/~AustinVilla/sim/halffieldoffense/

-The Ms. Pac-Man environment included herein () is derived from code released by Jacob Schrum, available here: http://www.cs.utexas.edu/users/ai-lab/?mm-neat
+The Ms. Pac-Man environment included herein (src/java/MsPacManNew) is a modified version of the code released by Jacob Schrum, available here: http://www.cs.utexas.edu/users/ai-lab/?mm-neat

 FOR MORE INFORMATION CONTACT